-Electricity is stolen mainly by domestic consumers with the help of meter readers and officials from the electric supply companies (as also discussed earlier.
-11kV and below feeders (which primarily caters to the household power needs) accounted for almost 91 percent of distribution losses to DISCOs during FY2019 (NEPRA, 2019).
-In other words, domestic consumers are not only subsidised, but they are also contributing more to T&D losses.
+Electricity is stolen mainly by domestic consumers with the help of meter readers and officials from the electric supply companies (as also discussed in Section 4.2).
+As 11kV and below feeders (which primarily caters to the household power needs) accounted for almost 91 percent of distribution losses to DISCOs during FY2019 (NEPRA, 2019).
+In other words, domestic consumers are not only subsidised, they are contributing more to T&D losses.